cagov/cannabis.ca.gov/README.md

 * You can work locally with the markup generated from https://api.cannabis.ca.gov editor.
 Please refer to https://github.com/cagov/static-content-cannabis for publishing system notes if something is wrong.
 * [NOT YET RE-RELEASED]: `npm test` - run playwright tests.
 * Check the [CHANGELOG](CHANGELOG.md), [ROADMAP](ROADMAP.md) for additional information.
+* Production builds: will run GitHub actions workflows, when content is updated, and on pull requests and pushes.
+* All Eleventy configuration settings are located at `./config`.
+We use multiple branches and production, stating, and other branches, and this configuration file is the source of truth for all settings.
+* The content is copied from `node_modules/static-content-cannabis` into `./pages/_content` and used at runtime.
+* The `./pages/_content.11tydata.js` file is where any domains from the edit are replaces and made relative to the static/headless instance.
+* CA Design System components are located at `./src/components`, and managed via `package.json`.
+Any custom components are also located in this folder.

 ### Updates
 * Submit a pull request to the latest release branch: `release/2.x.x` etc.